Fridley, Minnesota: 20th century

-In 1949, Fridley Township was incorporated as the Village of Fridley.
+In 1949, Fridley Township voted to be incorporated as the Village of Fridley.
 The Fridley Free Press was also established.
-A lawsuit that challenged the village's incorporation caused the funds to be frozen.
+Northern Pump, whose factory was within the village's boundaries, sued to challenged the village's incorporation.
+This caused the village funds to be frozen.
 Minnesota state law allowed cities to operate municipal liquor stores after Prohibition ended.
 Fridley's liquor store proceeds were the primary funding for daily city operations until the lawsuit was resolved in 1950.
 Minnesota has both private liquor stores and city-owned municipal liquor stores.
 Fridley is the location of the headquarters of the Minnesota Municipal Beverage Association (MMBA), a lobbying coalition for municipalities with city-owned liquor stores.
 In conjunction with the Minnesota Licensed Beverage Association, it lobbied against Sunday liquor store sales in Minnesota until they were finally permitted in 2017.

+The Totino's frozen pizza company opened a factory in Fridley in 1970 as it was growing to a national business.
+The business was sold to Pillsbury in 1975.

 Growth

 In 1957, the village became the City of Fridley, a "home rule charter city".
-City Hall, at 6431 University Avenue Northeast, is has a fire station, city services and council meetings.
+City Hall, at 6431 University Avenue Northeast, has a fire station, city services and council meetings.
 A newer fire station was built in 1964.
 Fridley's population grew past 15,000 in the 1950s and peaked over 30,000 by the 1970s.

 1965 flood and tornadoes

 Two of Fridley's worst disasters happened within weeks of each other.
 In April 1965, Minnesota was affected by a "500-year flood".
 The spring flood on the Upper Mississippi is still the flood of record for from about 100 miles north of Minneapolis to Hannibal, Missouri.
 The crests that April exceeded previous records by several feet at many river gauge sites.
-Those record crests still exceed the second-highest crest by a foot or more at many of those sites.
+Those crests still exceed the second-highest crest by a foot or more at many of those sites.
 An ice jam rising 24 feet over the river broke up when it rammed a series of ice breakers above the Sartell Dam.
 The Riverview Heights area where Springbrook creek enters the river was severely flooded.

 On May 6, 1965, Fridley was hit by two F4 tornadoes.
-One out of every four homes in the city was destroyed or damaged.
+One of every four homes in the city was destroyed or damaged.
 The second twister to hit was the deadliest storm in Twin Cities history, killing 13 people.
 Parts of City Hall and the fire station were damaged.

+Post disaster recovery

 In 1967, a new Civic Center Building opened at the City Hall location, with a plaza to the south.
 This building was remodeled in 1989 and demolished in 2019.
+The acreage around 73rd and (old) Central was purchased by growing Minneapolis-originated companies, Medtronic, Inc. and Onan Corporation, for manufacturing facilities.